 URGENT APPEAL – THE OBSERVATORY

-The Observatory for the Protection of Human Rights Defenders, a joint programme of the International Federation for Human Rights (FIDH) and the World Organisation Against Torture (OMCT), has received new information and requests your urgent intervention in the following situation in Thailand.
+The Observatory for the Protection of Human Rights Defenders, a joint programme of the International Federation for Human Rights (FIDH) and the World Organisation Against Torture (OMCT), requests your urgent intervention in the following situation in Thailand.

-The Observatory has been informed by reliable sources of the release on bail of Mr. Thammarat Aliartae, a Malayu Thai human rights defender in Yala province in southern Thailand.
+The Observatory has been informed by reliable sources of the arrest and detention under the Martial Law of Mr. Thammarat Aliartae, a Malayu Thai human rights defender in Yala province in southern Thailand.

 Five days before his arrest, on September 15, 2012, Mr. Aliartae, along with current and former defendants in security-related cases and their families, submitted complaint letters to and met with officials from the Southern Border Province Administrative Center (SBPAC).
 At this meeting, Mr. Aliartae requested Pol.
 Col. Tawee Sodsong, the Director General of SBPAC, to ensure people’s equal access to justice.
 He also asked SBPAC to provide protection to defendants released on bail or those already acquitted by the court in security-related cases because these persons had been harassed, intimidated and sometimes subjected to physical violence by security forces and unidentified persons.
 After the SBPAC meeting, Mr. Aliartae gave interviews to Thai-language media and his comments were published online.